-Students should contact the instructor for help in choosing a theme (or making sure the selected theme is viable) and finding the pertinent literature.
+Students should contact the instructor to make sure the selected theme is viable or for help in choosing a theme and finding the pertinent literature.

-Presentations will take place during the last lectures and the written report is due on Tuesday, December 5, the date of our last meeting.
+Presentations will take place during the Nov 29 and/or Dec 3 lectures and the written report is due on Monday, December 3.

 Matlab problem sets: Unless otherwise stipulated by the instructor, problem sets are due a week after the lab in which they were first presented.
+Matlab is available on the machines found in our computer labs and student licenses can be obtained here: https://ocio.osu.edu/software

-UVic ESCM report - Groups will select, under the instructor's guidance, an experiment to be performed by a 100-year simulation of the UVic ESCM.
-A brief (2800-3200 words) report of what constituted the experiment and its main results should be handed in and presented by the group to the class in a \sim 10-minute presentation.
+UVic ESCM report - Groups will select, under the instructor's guidance, an experiment to be performed by a 100-year simulation(s) of the UVic ESCM.
+A brief (1500-2000 words) report of what constituted the experiment and its main results should be handed in and presented by the group to the class in a ~10-minute presentation.
 Groups are freely formed by students with a maximum size of 3 individuals.
-Presentations will take place during the November 30 lab and written report is due at the same date.
+Presentations will take place during the November 26 and/or 28 classes and written report is due on November 26.